You Feel So Mortal: Essays on the Body

 - July 1, 2014

-Essays on the body (and other topics) offer deep insight into what it is to be human.
+Deeply insightful reflections on what it is to be human.

 Billed as a collection of essays, You Feel So Mortal turns out to be more of an episodic memoir.
 This is by no means a criticism.
 Peggy Shinner jumps around her life and her family’s history, starting each chapter with a topic that she develops in unexpected ways.
 Along this journey, Shinner paints a tender and delightfully personal picture.